simplesalt/main-9bc77/content/help-content.md

   extra: []
 layout: page
 ---

-## Goal

-I want to be a favorite media channel for mid-market CFOs, CIOs, and managing partners.
-That requires growing my ability and growing an audience.
-This is a virtuous cycle with an exponential curve on both: better content comes from practicing, which helps grow my audience, which gives me more opportunities to practice.

-My growth toward this goal is limited by opportunities to practice and how quickly I can understand from each effort what could have been better.
-Partners help me with both.

-My [standard help](/help) page identifies the practice opportunities that would help me the most.
-Here, I explain how you could help me by providing insight and perspectives I'm missing.
-This page will change as I develop new content.
+This page contains how you could help me by providing insight and perspectives I'm missing; I'll keep it updated as I develop new content.
 If you want to be notified when I post new needs, just paste this page into something like [webcrawl](https://webcrawl.io).

+## Goals

+I want to be a favorite content brand for mid-market CFOs, managing partners, GMs, and CIOs.

+This satisfies two goals:
+- my personal mission to demystify security.
+- my professional goal to [grow Simple Salt](https://share.descript.com/view/4vY0XRtMzYx).

 ### Brand identity
+I want to be uniquely known for the message that the conventional cyber and audit approaches mostly deliver defensibility.
+For those who want effective crime prevention, there is a better way.

 I want to be known as insightful, entertaining, and irreverent.
 I want to be a thought leader in security, business health, and organizational culture.

+## Needs

-## Content Ideas
+### Content Ideas

 I need to know what my audience wants to hear about.
 [Tell me](https://forms.wix.com/f/7064931963936702757) whenever you think of something.
 Feel free to share this link with others, with the offer that if I get enough requests on a topic, I may answer it.

-## Draft Feedback
+### Draft Feedback

 I have drafts of the talks and articles I'm working on.
 You can find them listed below.
 Each draft allows comments - please add your thoughts directly to the draft.
 If you want your comments private, just shoot them to me however you want.
 I include specific questions as comments in the beginning of each piece.
 You cannot mess anything up, so let it rip.